 1. Crypto is a quick path to riches

-Cryptocurrency is an exciting asset class and right now has a huge potential to be more transformative than most technologies in history.
-Indeed, the momentous gains that have been realized so far by those who invested in Bitcoin and other cryptocurrencies as early investors and traders reveals the potential nature of crypto.
+Cryptocurrency is an exciting asset class and right now, it has a huge potential to be more transformative than most technologies in history.
+Indeed, the momentous gains that have been realized so far by those who invested in Bitcoin and other cryptocurrencies as early investors and traders reveals the potential future influence of crypto.

 However, although crypto investing and trading can make you rich, neither of them are easy paths to take.
 The massive drops after 2017 should remind anyone that cryptocurrencies are not a one-way street.
 It presents huge opportunity but is extremely risky.